KCLW

-KCLW (900 AM) is a radio station broadcasting a Classic Country music format.
-It is licensed to Hamilton, Texas, United States.
+KCLW (900 AM) was a radio station broadcasting a classic country music format.
+It was licensed to Hamilton, Texas, United States.

 History

 Clyde L. Weatherby founded the radio station in 1948.

 The station was assigned the call letters KOES on June 1, 1989.
 On August 9, 1993, the station changed its call sign to the current KCLW.

+KCLW went silent in November 2024, after being damaged by lightning.
+The Federal Communications Commission cancelled the station's license on September 3, 2026, as it had been off the air for over a year.